 - The WordPress plugin requires the site to be built on WordPress, whereas the Standalone version can be used on non-WordPress sites, such as static HTML sites, or other CMS’s.

-- The Standalone version contains some files which you need to either upload to your website, or host elsewhere (eg, on a CDN or on Google Drive).
+- The Standalone version contains some files which you need to upload to your website.
 You can get a better idea of how the Standalone version works by viewing the setup documentation here.

 - The WordPress plugin can receive automatic updates whereas the Standalone version requires manual updates.